 The novelty of the action makes it stand out from all the other correspondence we receive daily.
 These notes also take time and precision to create (assuming you take care with your handwriting, of course), which in itself demonstrates a certain level of regard.

-It can be hard to fit much content onto a handwritten note, particularly if you’re using fancy stationary that further limits your space with embellishments like gilt framing or logos.
+It can be hard to fit much content onto a handwritten note, mainly if you're using fancy stationery that further limits your space with embellishments like gilt framing or logos.

-If you’re going to go this route, make an effort to be as succinct and focused as possible in your writing and still keep the personal touch.
+If you're' going to go this route, make an effort to be as brief and focused as possible in your writing and still keep the personal touch.

 There will probably still be things you want to say by the time you run out of room, but that's all the more reason for you to keep in touch with that contact.

 3. Sending Gifts

 Who doesn't' like to receive a gift?